westonrobot/wrdocs/source/_general/communication.rst

 However, the types CAN Frames varies between robots.
-Therefore, the actual function designed to send each message is determined by each platform in the `SendRobotCmd()` function i.e. Each platform designs is CAN Frame sending protocol while the MobileRobot abstract class maintains the loop.
+Therefore, the actual function designed to send each message is determined by each platform in the `SendRobotCmd()` function i.e. Each platform designs its own CAN Frame sending protocol while the MobileRobot abstract class maintains the loop to consistently send CAN frames to the robot.

 Disconnecting CAN connection
 ----------------------------